 The Best Flooring for Pet Lovers

-Dogs are literally four-legged members of our families, which makes it frustrating when your best pal wreaks havoc on your flooring or uses it for their own personal outhouse.
-Because dogs are so important to their families, rather than remain frustrated and allow your good doggo to tear up the flooring, selecting the best flooring for your dog (and for you!) can save hours of time and headache.
+Our dogs and cats are literally four-legged members of our families, which makes it frustrating when your best pal wreaks havoc on your flooring or uses it for their own personal outhouse or scratching post.
+Because pets are so important to their families, rather than remain frustrated and allow your good doggo or kitty to tear up the flooring, selecting the best flooring for pets (and for you!) can save hours of time and headache.

-You wouldn’t select a dog that wasn’t a great fit for your family, and you should adopt the same rules for your floors.
+You wouldn’t select a pet that wasn’t a great fit for your family, and you should adopt the same rules for your floors.
 But what types of flooring work best for pets?

-Let’s review the types and top choices for pups and their families!
+Let’s review the types and top choices for kitties, pups, and their families!